8 Best Golf Irons For Low Handicappers – 2024 Reviews & Buying Guide

 Irons are typically the most expensive part of your golf equipment, and this doesn’t change in the case of low handicappers.

-As a low handicapper with a handicap in the range of 1-10, this might not be your first time buying a set of irons.
+If you have a handicap in the range of 1-10, this probably isn’t your first time buying a set of irons.
 You have likely already been gaming a set (often with added forgiveness) and are ready to take your equipment to the next level.

-While at one point you may have prioritized distance and forgiveness, because your skill in the game has improved, these qualities are no longer as important.
+While you may have once prioritized distance and forgiveness, because your skill in the game has improved, these qualities are no longer as important.

 Typically, low handicappers will want to prioritize control and workability but still maintain a certain amount of forgiveness for those occasional mis-hits.
 On the other hand, some low handicappers may want to feel secure with game-improvement irons geared towards mid or even high handicappers.